Last Updated: March 20, 2021

 23. Male freelancers are more likely to be tricked by clients.

-To somewhat compensate for the pay gap, female freelancers are less commonly tricked out of payments.
+If it’s any consolation for the pay gap, female freelancers are less commonly tricked out of payments.
 According to the global gig economy statistics, 49% of male freelancers have had this negative experience, while for females, that number sits at 38%.

 24. 63% of freelancers withdraw from their savings at least once a month.

 For comparison, those who work traditional full-time jobs dip into their savings 20% of the time.
-As we can see, a freelancer’s income can be far from stable.
+As we can see, a freelancer’s income can sometimes be far from stable.

 25. Freelance economy statistics find that 43% of freelancers consider themselves less financially stable after becoming self-employed.